Hannoob/ROPvsSolid/README.md

 This method of testing has a couple of advantages over the traditional way of writing tests.
 One of the main advantages that I would like to focus on, is the fact that these tests are written in such a way that the structure of the test conveys information of what is being tested and what the expected behavior should be.
 This has the implication of the test acting as a sort of "living documentation" that will remain up to date and that anyone can understand.
-These tests are also very easy to maintain, because of the fact that each test is focussed on a very specific piece of behavior.
+These tests are also very easy to maintain, because of the fact that each test is focused on a very specific piece of behavior.

 The main principal behind this form of testing is that it should follow a "Given,When,Then" structure.
-The "Given" part explains the the state of the method being tested, "When" explains the action taken by the user, and the "Then" statements explain the expected behavior of the method.
+The "Given" part explains the state of the method being tested, "When" explains the action taken by the user, and the "Then" statements explain the expected behavior of the method.

 Below is an example of a fictional authentication method tested using this method: